google/gke-policy-automation/docs/user-guide.md

 # GKE Policy Automation User Guide

-The GKE Policy Automation is a command line tool that validates GKE clusters against set of best practices.
+The GKE Policy Automation is a command line tool that validates GKE clusters against set of best practices and scalability limits.

 ---